iamstevepaul/iamstevepaul..github.io/index.md

 ## About Me:
 I am a Ph.D. candidate in ADAMS Lab, University at Buffalo.
 My advisor is Dr. Souma Chowdhury.
 My main research revolves around developing learning-based solutions for complex single/multi-agent combinatorial optimization (planning, scheduling, routing, etc.) with sequential decision-making, considering various environmental and operational uncertainties, in the field of robotics and operations research.
 Unlike a deterministic problem, where the solutions can be precomputed using expensive solvers, for a dynamic uncertain environment, adaptability is the key to fast efficient decision-making.
 I make use of the representational power of Graph Neural Networks (GNN) and Topological Data (TDA), for better state information abstraction of various complex single/multi-agent problems (considering centralized and decentralized asynchronous decision-making), to learn optimal policies.
+I worked as a Software Engineer at Wayfair LLC from June 2018 to December 2019, where I worked on challenging business problems involving Big Data, using various frameworks such as Apache Storm, AKKA, .Net, etc.
 My passions include reading, working out, hiking, piano, soccer, and astronomy.